 of the build genome package when creating a

 CAGEexp object (see the section

-argument can be set to
+CAGEexp object below).
+It can also be set to

-NULL in order to suppress this behaviour, or as a last
+NULL as a last

 resort when no BSgenome package is available.
-However, CAGEr functions that

 The subset of zebrafish (Danio rerio) developmental time-series CAGE data generated by (Nepal et al. 2013) will be used in the following demonstration of the CAGEr workflow.